patrickballantyne/patrickballantyne.github.io/Education.md

-- Physical Geography: Field class to the Algarve, acheiving 80% in final report (attach report), aswell as a range of other modules including catchment hydrology, geomorphology, soils and natural hazards.
+- Physical Geography: Field class to the Algarve, acheiving 80% in final report, aswell as a range of other modules including catchment hydrology, geomorphology, soils and natural hazards.